The new reality of cold email AI: From creepy to connected

 So, why is everyone talking about this stuff?
 Because when it works, the potential is huge.
 The right AI can help sales and marketing teams get past the limits of manual outreach and get a lot more done.

-Personalize emails with cold email AI without losing your mind
+Personalizing cold emails without losing your mind

 The biggest selling point is personalizing at scale.
 Manually researching and writing a unique, thoughtful email for every single prospect is just not possible if you need to contact hundreds or thousands of people.
 AI promises a shortcut.
 It lets you send a high volume of emails that still feel like you've done your homework, which hopefully increases the chance they'll actually open it and reply.